“If you’re looking to learn as much as you can about All On 4 dental implants, you’ll love this guide.”

 Mock-ups and other pre-surgical models may be produced at this time to provide the patient with a visual of the anticipated outcome of the final product.

 The 5 Phases of an All On 4 Dental Implant Procedure

-The All-On-4 procedure consists of four distinct phases as described below.
+The All On 4 procedure consists of four distinct phases as described below.

-2. Implant Insertion
+2. Implant insertion

 Four dental implants are embedded into the jaw at strategic locations in each arch for a total of eight implants for patients receiving complete mouth reconstruction.